mrchip2k/eternal_rickroll/README.md

 # Notes

-The `Words` stat won't give the same result as reading the string result, for instance using the `wc` shell command.
+The `Words` stat won't give the same result as reading the text result, for instance using the `wc` shell command.

-It counts the transitions between blocks in the image, therefore the block "a lie" counts as 1.
+It counts the transitions between blocks in the image, therefore the block "a lie" counts as 1 instead of 2.